 How much oil do I need to fry squash?

-One of the absolute most valuable tools in my kitchen now is this digital laser thermometer gun!
+(Optional but handy.)
+One of the most valuable tools in my kitchen now is this digital infrared thermometer!
 It measures the surface temperature of hot oil and candy mixtures.
 Just point and click!

-Disclaimer: I realize it doesn't measure the internal temps of things like meat but I have found that it is pretty acurate when it comes to gauging oil compared to a candy thermometer.
+Disclaimer: I do realize it doesn't measure the internal temps of things like meat but I have found that it is pretty accurate when it comes to gauging oil compared to a candy thermometer.

 No more trying to secure a candy thermometer to the edge of a pan or adding more oil than I need to the pan just so it will be high enough to reach the bulb on my candy thermometer.